JonathanMEdwards/subtext10/doc/language.md

   address: ''
 }
 ```
 The list `numbers` contain numbers, defaulting to 0.
 The table definition `customers: table {...}` is equivalent to `customers: list {record {...}}`.
-The table contain columns `name` and `address` defaulting to the empty string.
+The table contain columns `name` and `address` defaulting to the empty text.

 All lists are initially created as empty.
-A string is a list of characters with the space character as the template, so `'' =? list{space}`
+Text is a list of characters with the space character as the template, so `'' =? list{space}`

 The `&` function (pronounced “and”) is used to create items in a list.
 For example:
 ```